-We note that the soundness condition captures the "security" of the verification procedure; that is, its ability not to be fooled by anything into proclaiming a wrong assertion.
+We note that the soundness condition captures the "security" of the verification procedure; that is, its ability not to be fooled (by anything) into proclaiming a wrong assertion.
 The completeness condition captures the "viability" of the verification procedure; that is, its ability to be convinced of any valid assertion, when presented with an adequate proof.
 (We stress that, in general, proof systems are defined in terms of their verification procedures, which must satisfy adequate completeness and soundness conditions.)
 Our focus here is on efficient verification procedures that utilize relatively short proofs (i.e., proofs that are of length that is polynomially bounded by the length of the corresponding assertion).

 Let us consider a couple of examples before turning to the actual definition.
-For example, the set of Hamiltonian graphs has a verification procedure that, given a pair (G, P), accepts if and only if P is a Hamiltonian path in the graph G. In this case P serves as a proof that G is Hamiltonian.
+Starting with the set of Hamiltonian graphs, we note that this set has a verification procedure that, given a pair $(G, \pi)$ , accepts if and only if $\pi$ is a Hamiltonian path in the graph G. In this case $\pi$ serves as a proof that G is Hamiltonian.
 Note that such proofs are relatively short (i.e., the path is actually shorter than the description of the graph) and are easy to verify.
-Needless to say, this proof system satisfies the
+Needless to say, this proof system satisfies